Skip to content

 IV.
 Systemic Unity

-Objection: The Tao of Lucidity claims five “irreducible pillars” (§XVI.1.9): monism, process, practical reason, daily practice, the unsayable.
+Objection: The Tao of Lucidity claims five “irreducible pillars” (§XVII.1.9): monism, process, practical reason, daily practice, the unsayable.
 If these five pillars are truly mutually irreducible, then The Tao of Lucidity is not a unified system; it is a patchwork of five loosely associated claims.

 Response: This critique presupposes that “unity” means “derivable from a single principle.”
 But this is precisely the reductionism that The Tao of Lucidity rejects.
 Consider an analogy: the human body cannot be reduced to a single organ, yet it is a unified organism: unity arises from the functional coupling between organs, not from any organ’s primacy.
 The Tao of Lucidity’s five pillars are not five independent claims but five nodes of a network; they mutually constrain each other through postulates and theorems.
 Monism (Postulate 1) requires process (Postulate 2) to explain change; process requires the unsayable (Postulate 3) to explain why emergence is not fully predictable; practical reason requires daily practice to avoid empty theorizing; daily practice requires monism for its ontological grounding.
 Critics may prefer a stronger unity, but stronger unity necessarily sacrifices the irreducibility of certain dimensions, and that sacrifice is itself a form of obscuration.